 Field name Definition EEGReference REQUIRED.
 General description of the reference scheme used and (when applicable) of location of the reference electrode in the raw recordings (e.g., "left mastoid", "Cz", "CMS").
-If different channels have a different reference, this field should have a general description and the channel specific reference should be defined in the channels.tsv file.
-SamplingFrequency REQUIRED.
+If different channels have a different reference, this field should have a general description and the channel SamplingFrequency specific reference should be defined in thechannels.tsv file.
+REQUIRED.
 Sampling frequency (in Hz) of all the data in the recording, regardless of their type (e.g., 2400).

-PowerLineFrequency REQUIRED.
+Field name Definition PowerLineFrequency REQUIRED.
 Frequency (in Hz) of the power grid at the geographical location of the EEG instrument (i.e., 50 or 60).
 SoftwareFilters REQUIRED.
-List of temporal software filters applied.
-Ideally key:value pairs of pre-applied software filters and their parameter values: e.g., {"Anti-aliasing filter": {"half-amplitude cutoff (Hz)": 500, "Roll-off": "6dB/Octave"}}.
-Write n/a if no software filters applied.
+A JSON object of temporal software filters applied, or "n/a" if the data is not available.
+Each key:value pair in the JSON object is a name of the filter and an object in which its parameters are defined as key:value pairs.
+E.g., {"Anti-aliasing filter": {"half-amplitude cutoff (Hz)": 500, "Roll-off": "6dB/Octave"}.

 Field name Definition CapManufacturer RECOMMENDED.
 Name of the cap manufacturer (e.g., "EasyCap").
 CapManufacturersModelName RECOMMENDED.
 Manufacturer's designation of the EEG cap model (e.g., "actiCAP 64 Ch Standard-2").
 EEGChannelCount RECOMMENDED.
 Number of EEG channels included in the recording (e.g., 128).
 ECGChannelCount RECOMMENDED.
 Number of ECG channels.
 EMGChannelCount RECOMMENDED.
 Number of EMG channels.
 EOGChannelCount RECOMMENDED.
 Number of EOG channels.
 MiscChannelCount RECOMMENDED.
 Number of miscellaneous analog channels for auxiliary signals.
 TriggerChannelCount RECOMMENDED.
 Number of channels for digital (TTL bit level) trigger.
 RecordingDuration RECOMMENDED.
 Length of the recording in seconds (e.g., 3600).
 RecordingType RECOMMENDED.
-Defines whether the recording is continuous or epoched.
+Defines whether the recording is continuous, discontinuous or epoched.
 EpochLength RECOMMENDED.
 Duration of individual epochs in seconds (e.g., 1) in case of epoched data.
+EEGGround RECOMMENDED.
+Description of the location of the ground electrode (e.g., "placed on right mastoid $(M2)$ ").
 HeadCircumference RECOMMENDED.
 Circumference of the participants head, expressed in cm (e.g., 58).
 EEGPlacementScheme RECOMMENDED.
 Placement scheme of EEG electrodes.
 Either the name of a standardized placement system (e.g., "10-20") or a list of standardized electrode names (e.g., ["Cz", "Pz"]).
-EEGGround RECOMMENDED.
-Description of the location of the ground electrode (e.g., "placed on right mastoid (M2)").
+HardwareFilters RECOMMENDED.
+A JSON object of temporal hardware filters applied, or $"\texttt{n/a"}$ if the data is not available.
+Each key:value pair in the JSON object is a name of the filter and an object in which its parameters are defined as key:value pairs.
+E.g., {"Highpass RC filter": {"Half amplitude cutoff (Hz)": 0.0159, "Roll-off": "6dB/Octave"}} SubjectArtefactDescription RECOMMENDED.
+Free-form description of the observed subject artifact and its possible cause (e.g., "Vagus Nerve Stimulator", "non-removable implant").
+If this field is set to n/a, it will be interpreted as absence of major source of artifacts except cardiac and blinks.